-The FP limits the amount of portland cement that may be replaced with silica fume.
-Not more than 10 percent of the minimum weight of portland cement shown for each class of concrete in the FP may be replaced with silica fume at a rate of 1 part silica fume per 1 part portland cement.
+The FP limits the amount of cementitious materials that may be replaced with silica fume.
+Not more than 10 percent of the total cementitious materials may be replaced with silica fume.

 5.2.2.3.1 Silica Fume Benefits

 The benefits of incorporating silica fume into a concrete mixture include: